-Thanks to a strong constitution and some liquid courage, Charles Joughin survived nearly three hours in the frigid North Atlantic.
+Thanks to a strong constitution and some liquid courage, baker Charles Joughin survived nearly three hours in the frigid North Atlantic after the Titanic sank.

 What allowed him to stay so calm and live through one of history’s biggest disasters?
-To answer that, we have to go into the detail of what Joughin experienced on that fateful day.
+This is the story of Charles Joughin and what he experienced on that fateful night.

 Born in Birkenhead, England in 1878, Charles Joughin heard the call of the ocean at an early age.
 Following in the footsteps of two of his brothers, who had both joined the Royal Navy, Joughin began working aboard ships at age 11.

 His maritime career eventually led to a position on the RMS Titanic, where he was working as the head baker when the legendary ship hit an iceberg on the evening of April 14, 1912.

 Woken up by the collision, Joughin found the ship’s staff in disarray and lacking leadership.
 Instead of panicking, he immediately realized what had happened and set out to take control of the situation.

 His first order of business was to tell the bakers under his supervision to bring over 50 loaves of bread above deck to ensure everyone in the lifeboats would have food to last until they were rescued.